overwolf/overwolf.github.io/docs/topics/video-capture.md

 Basic usage flow:

 1. **Register to relevant capture events for your app.**
-   * The [available events](../api/overwolf-media-replays#events-reference) are: onCaptureError, onCaptureStopped, onCapureWarning, onReplayServicesStarted, onHighlightsCaptured.
+   * The [available events](../api/overwolf-media-replays#events-reference) are: onCaptureError, onCaptureStopped, onCaptureWarning, onReplayServicesStarted, onHighlightsCaptured.

 2. **Call [overwolf.media.replays.turnOn()](../api/overwolf-media-replays#turnonparameters-callback)** with the auto-highlights feature enabled:
    * Set the **enable** field of the [overwolf.media.replays.ReplayHighlightsSetting](../api/overwolf-media-replays#replayhighlightssetting-object) Object to **true**.